St. Patrick’s Day Kid Activities

 Lucky Charm Sorting Game

 My kids love Lucky Charms.
 Any excuse they have to eat them and they will.
 I created a cute game for them to practice sorting, counting, and even adding or subtracting with the cereal.
 All that is needed is a column chart.
 The kiddos get a pile of lucky charms and sort them according to color and shape.
 I even pick out just the marshmallow ones for them to use.
 After sorting them they can count and write how many of each they have.
 I am going to get my son to create some addition and subtraction problems with his.
-After all the sorting, counting and math fat practice they are allowed to eat them of course!
+After all the sorting, counting, and math fat practice they are allowed to eat them of course!

 Shamrock Scavenger Hunt

 This game is so much fun.
 I give the kids little riddles about places around the house.
 A leprechaun has lost his shamrocks in our house!
 If they help him find them he will give them a pot of gold!
-Here is the list of clues- I picked places that should translate to mostly any house.
+Here is the list of clues- I picked places that should translate to most any house.
 I only have two kiddos, so I made it so they each get three clues and three shamrocks.

 - Where do we keep ice and can get a treat that is nice?
 (Freezer)